1910Saad/task-manager-app/README.md

 For testing purposes, you can use these accounts:

 1. **Regular User**
-   - Email: user@example.com
+   - Email: admin@example.com
-   - Password: password123
+   - Password: password

 2. **Demo User**
    - Email: demo@example.com
-   - Password: demo123
+   - Password: password

 Each test user has sample tasks pre-populated in their account.